Skip to main content

 Beyond being proficient in business analytics methodologies, success as a business analytics professional requires an understanding of how business analytics supports the broader mission of the organization and its strategy.
 This course focuses on the important relationships between data, business analytics, and organizational performance.
 Topics include project management, teamwork dynamics, and aligning analytics initiatives with organizational goals, preparing students for real-world business analytics projects.

-Business Analytics Practicum I: Mess to Model (1.5 Credit Hours)
+Business Analytics Practicum I (1.5 Credit Hours)

 Spring Semester